demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-reply-to-approval-request

 ***
 Reply to an approval request (approve/reject it).
-Note: you can answer to an approval request only if you are in approvers groups of authorization.
+Note: you can answer to an approval request only if you are in approvers groups of authorization
+url: post /approvals/assignments

 #### Base Command